 Papers are corrected weekly during the school year sessions and every other day during the Summer Session.
 Students respond to the instructor’s corrections in a revision.
 It is our philosophy that the best way to improve writing is through revision.

 How many students are in each class?

-About nine students participate around the table for our Writing courses, ten to twelve students for our Math, Science, and SAT courses.
+No more than 12 students participate around the table for our Writing courses, Math, Science, and SAT courses.

 How long are your sessions?